hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

 ---------------

 With wICE running on Rocky Linux 9, the CPU cores are no longer able to reach the maximal ('turbo') frequency.
-Compared to nodes with Rocky 8, you may therefore see somewhat lower performance if only a few cores are active while the other cores are idling.
+Compared to wICE nodes running on Rocky 8 (which was the case before February 2026), you may therefore see somewhat lower performance if only a few cores are active while the other cores are idling.
 This issue is still being investigated.